Ibbus93/koa-typescript-boilerplate/README.md

 ## How to start

-If you use `nvm`, in order to use the right node version run:
+If you use [nvm](https://github.com/nvm-sh/nvm), in order to use the right node version run:

 ```bash
 nvm use